PROVEN SOLUTIONS. GUARANTEED RESULTS.

 STRUCTURAL FUMIGATION IS ESSENTIAL

-Whole-structure fumigation is the only termite treatment that can ensure 100 percent elimination of drywood termites.
+Whole-structure fumigation is the most comprehensive termite treatment for eliminating drywood termites and wood boring beetles throughout a structure.
 Any building with wood in the structure is susceptible to infestation.

-A treatment with Vikane® gas fumigant penetrates all air spaces inside the structure, including inside the infested wood.
-It’s why structural fumigation is the only proven way to get 100 percent drywood termite elimination.
+A sulfuryl fluoride gas fumigant penetrates all air spaces inside the structure, including inside infested wood.
+This is why structural fumigation is widely considered the most effective method for addressing drywood termite infestations throughout the entire structure.

-You may also download the Fumigation Planning Guide to help you prepare for your scheduled termite fumigation.
+You may also download the Fumigation Planning Guide to help you prepare for your scheduled fumigation.